colischeng/Shopify-Backend-Developer-Intern-Summer-2022/README.md

 A web application using NodeJS, ExpressJS, MongoDB, and Vanilla JS that supports CRUD (Create, Read, Update, and Delete) functionality for a logistics company.

 <br />
+Additionally, this application is able to perform the following additional feature:

+- Push a button export product data to a CSV